VueCent/VueCent.Master/README.md

 ## VueCent.Master

-an .net 5 microservice architecture with grpc
+an .net 5 microservice architecture with Grpc

 ## Technology